Podcast 60: the lowdown on B2B messaging workshops

 Agencies and consultancies run messaging workshops differently, but here’s a rough guide to how Radix does it.

-First, we’ll arrange a call to understand what you want to achieve from the workshop and how you plan to use the resulting messaging.
+Leading up to the workshop, we’ll arrange a call to understand what you want to achieve and how you plan to use the resulting messaging.
 A workshop for a specific product may have a completely different goal from a workshop to reposition a brand, for example.

 We’ll ask who you plan to invite to the session and what roles they’ll play.
-We’ll also ask who your main competitors are, and if you have customers we can interview – allowing us to get some insight into how your market perceives your brand, product, or service.
+And we’ll ask who your main competitors are and whether you have customers we can interview, so we can gain insight into how your market perceives your brand, product, or service.

 We’ll also ask about logistics, such as how much time everyone can commit – our standard workshop session is four hours, but we can make it longer or shorter – and which time zones the attendees will be in.